Isidor Rabi: Molecular Beam Laboratory

 On March 26, 1929, Rabi received an offer of a lectureship from Columbia, with an annual salary of $3,000.
 The dean of Columbia's physics department, George B. Pegram, was looking for a theoretical physicist to teach statistical mechanics and an advanced course in the new subject of quantum mechanics, and Heisenberg had recommended Rabi.
 Helen was now pregnant, so Rabi needed a regular job, and this job was in New York.
 He accepted, and returned to the United States in August on the SS President Roosevelt.
 Rabi became the only Jewish faculty member at Columbia at the time.

-As a teacher, Rabi was underwhelming.
+Rabi was a poor instructor.
 Leon Lederman recalled that after a lecture, students would head to the library to try to work out what Rabi had been talking about.
 Irving Kaplan rated Rabi and Harold Urey as "the worst teachers I ever had".
 Norman Ramsey considered Rabi's lectures "pretty dreadful", while William Nierenberg felt that he was "simply an awful lecturer".
 Despite his shortcomings as a lecturer, his influence was great.
 He inspired many of his students to pursue careers in physics, and some became famous.

 Rabi's first daughter, Helen Elizabeth, was born in September 1929.
 A second girl, Margaret Joella, followed in 1934.
 Between his teaching duties and his family, he had little time for research, and published no papers in his first year at Columbia, but was nonetheless promoted to assistant professor at its conclusion.
 He became a professor in 1937.

 In 1931 Rabi returned to particle beam experiments.
 In collaboration with Gregory Breit, he developed the Breit-Rabi equation, and predicted that the Stern–Gerlach experiment could be modified to confirm the properties of the atomic nucleus.
 The next step was to do so.
 With the help of Victor W. Cohen, Rabi built a molecular beam apparatus at Columbia.
 Their idea was to employ a weak magnetic field instead of a strong one, with which they hoped to detect the nuclear spin of sodium.
 When the experiment was conducted, four beamlets were found, from which they deduced a nuclear spin of 3/2.